Last updated on October 5th, 2023

 How to Set the Flow Temperature on a Combi Boiler

-On most combi boilers, there are usually two dials, sometimes only one, and it will have a radiator icon for the heating.
+On most combi boilers, there are usually two dials, (sometimes only one), and one will have a radiator icon for the heating.

 If there are no actual temperature numbers, having it set to around two-thirds of the maximum is normally the best flow temperature to set it at.
 Or set it to E if there is one there.

 If you don’t have any dials to turn, then you will have buttons.
 You will need to press the buttons up or down to set the flow temperature you want.

-What Temperature Should Hot Water be set at Combi Boiler
+What Temperature Should Hot Water be Set at Combi Boiler?

-Combi Boiler Hot water Temperature Too Hot
+Combi Boiler Hot Water Temperature Too Hot

-If your combi boiler’s hot water temperature is too hot, then the first thing you need to try is to turn the temperature down at the boiler.
+If your combi boiler’s hot water temperature is too hot for you, then the first thing you need to try is to turn the temperature down at the boiler.